roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 #### One-time Template Setup

-A Django project is configured to look for templates inside of a `templates` folder within each app.
+By default, a Django project is configured to look for templates inside of a `templates` folder within each app's folder - `main_app` in our case.

 Let's create that `templates` folder for `main_app` to hold all of its template files: